yhnavein/swaggie/samples/dotnetcore/nswag/README.md

 ## ASP.NET Core NSwag configuration

 You can open `Swaggie.Nswag/Swaggie.Nswag.sln` in Rider or VS to see the sample ASP.NET Core project with NSwag configured.
-It is working out of the box and it requires `dotnet 6.0`.
+It is working out of the box and it requires `dotnet 8.0`.
 It should be compatible with other dotnet versions as well.

+## Concerns

+If you use complex query parameter types, then I suggest you strongly to migrate away from NSwag to Swashbuckle.
+Both are generating wrong specs, but for Swashbuckle it's possible to fix it by using custom `OperationFilter`.
+NSwag offers same extensibility, but in practice it's not working as expected (or, it's very hard to make it work).

 ## Swaggie result